andre-ls/dactory/Field_Specifications/Guitar_Models/Number_of_Strings.md

 - Field Name: Number of Strings
 - Parent Table: Guitar Models
 - Shared By:
 - Description: The Number of Strings of the Guitar Model.
+This definition is directly used on the crafting process, so changes should be made with proper management.

 ## Physical Elements